lkesteloot/trs80/packages/trs80-cassette-reader-js/README.md

 # Command-line usage

 The program can also be run on the command line.
+It reads a WAV file and generates various output files (WAV, CAS, BAS, or BIN).
+Output files are placed in the same directory as the input file.

+You can try it without installing:

+    % npx trs80-cassette-reader --help

-You can install the version on npm with:
+Or, to install the version on npm:

     % npm install -g trs80-cassette-reader
-    % trs80-cassette-reader [options] foo.wav
+    % trs80-cassette-reader --help

-Or, to install from source:
+Or, to run from source:

     (clone repo)
     % npm install
     % npm run build-node
     % bin/trs80-cassette-reader --help

-Output files are placed in the same directory as the input file.

 # Credits